 Night by Elie Wiesel has become a staple in high school classrooms as a historical narrative.
 It is one of the most emotional pieces I’ve ever taught, and one of my main goals with this unit was for my students to respect the content.
 One of my biggest challenges was getting them to connect.
 Most students no longer have a connection to WWII and the Holocaust.
 Great grandparents who lived through it have mostly passed, or are thought too “boring” to talk to.
 They learn about WWII, but have become desensitized to it and don’t make real connections.
 One student didn’t realize that the book was “real.”

 Below are the links to 3 unit bundles: projects/assignments, study guides, the unit test and essay.
 As per usual, answer keys are not provided due to the many prints and various page numbers, however they can be provided.
 I have page numbers listed for the study guides prior to purchase to give you an idea of how I broke down the book.
+You can also purchase the complete unit HERE, at a discounted price from TpT.

 Some aspects not listed with the listings: